joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/01/climate/interior-department-ethics-chatfield.html

 **Couple Climbs Needle of Empire State Building**\
-`After making the climb, the pair unfurled a large black banner and apparently posted to Instagram.
-Video shows one person proposing to the other.`\
+`After making the ascent, the man proposed to the woman on a tiny platform, 1,450 feet above the city.`\
 https://www.nytimes.com/2026/07/01/nyregion/empire-state-building-climbers.html

 **Man Killed by Crocodile at a Popular Resort City in Mexico**\